Kosolu414/cybersecurity-portfolio/Applying_Filters_to_SQL_Queries/Overview.md

-### Step 4: Incorporate Wildcards for Pattern Matching (Optional)
+### Step 4: Implement Wildcards for Dynamic Pattern Matching

-When dealing with variations in text data, use the `LIKE` operator with the percentage sign (`%`) wildcard to match partial strings.
+When dealing with inconsistent text strings or partial entries, leverage the `LIKE` operator combined with the percentage (`%`) wildcard.
+The `%` acts as a placeholder for zero or more characters.

-* *Implementation:* To capture variations of Mexico (like 'MEX' and 'MEXICO') while excluding them, use:
+* *Code Application:* To catch all variations of a country label (e.g., 'MEX' and 'MEXICO') while excluding them from the results:
 ```sql
 WHERE NOT country LIKE 'MEX%';
 ```[cite: 1]